mmontalbo/grim_rust/README.md

 selection), giving a quick sanity check that the static simulator and manifest data line up with our spatial expectations while we work toward full room geometry and rendering.
+Add `--dump-frame <png>` to export the decoded bitmap to disk before the viewer boots; the command prints basic luminance statistics alongside width/height so you can confirm the codec 3 payloads expand into real imagery even on setups where winit cannot create a window.
+Pair it with `--dump-render <png>` (or the shorthand `--verify-render` when you only need the comparison) to execute the full-screen quad through a headless wgpu render target and diff the post-raster image against the decoder output.
+The viewer reports per-quadrant mismatch ratios and will exit with a non-zero status if the divergence exceeds the `--render-diff-threshold` (default 1%), making it safe to wire into automated checks for viewport regressions.
 Enable the optional `audio` feature to spin up a rodio output stream so the audio plumbing is ready when we begin playing sounds.
 Run it with: